Securing and tokenizing sensitive data with browser-based encryption

 What is browser-based encryption in the TokenEx world?

 On the backend, interfacing with the processor(s) is a separate series of steps.
-Today, we are focusing on the granularities of the frontend technology and payment processing.
+Today, we are focusing on the granularities of the frontend technology and payment processing with ecommerce tokenization.

 How does browser-based encryption secure data both through capture and transmission?